KHP vs CEP Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

-Khyber Pakhtunkhwa will take on Central Punjab in the second game of the National T20 Cup on September 23rd at Rawalpindi Cricket Stadium, Pakistan.
+Khyber Pakhtunkhwa will face Central Punjab in the eighth game of the National T20 Cup on 26th September at Rawalpindi Cricket Stadium, Pakistan.

-Last season, Khyber Pakhtunkhwa dominated the National T20 Cup to win the title.
-They'll be trying to build on the momentum from the previous season by starting the campaign with the same intent.
+Khyber Pakhtunkhwa are presently ranked first in the National T20 Cup points table.
+They are playing brilliantly and will be looking to maintain their momentum in this game.

-Central Punjab, on the other hand, will be hoping to get off to a winning start after a disappointing season the previous year.
-Last season, they finished in fifth spot and will look to start the new journey on a positive note.
+Meanwhile, Central Punjab won their previous game against Balochistan.
+They have some quality players in the side and will aim to climb up the charts with another win in this encounter.

 Khyber Pakhtunkhwa

-Fakhar Zaman, Mohammad Rizwan (C/WK), Mohammad Haris, Musadiq Ahmed, Mohammad Wasim, Iftikhar Ahmed, Asif Afridi, Shaheen Afridi, Imran Khan, Arshad Iqbal, Maaz Khan
+Fakhar Zaman, Mohammad Rizwan (C & WK), Sahibzada Farhan, Adil Amin, Iftikar Ahmed, Musadiq Ahmed, Mohammad Wasim, Shaheen Afridi, Arshad Iqbal, Imran Khan, Asif Afridi

 Central Punjab

-Babar Azam (C), Kamran Akmal (WK), Shoaib Malik, Abdullah Shafique, Mohammad Hafeez, Hussain Talat, Faheem Ashraf, Hasan Ali, Usman Qadir, Wahab Riaz, Ehsan Adil
+Kamran Akmal, Babar Azam (C), Ahmed Shehzad, Muhammad Akhlaq (WK), Faheem Ashraf, Hussain Talat, Hasan Ali, Ahmed Safi Abdullah, Wahab Riaz, Usman Qadir, Waqas Maqsood

 Venue: Rawalpindi Cricket Stadium, Pakistan